Skip to Content

 This is particularly true for hikers who use their phones to take photos or for navigational purposes.
 Our power bank also comes in handy to charge our headlamp (see above).

-We purchased this power bank specifically for multi-day trips, but comes along with us on shorter adventures too.
+We purchased this power bank specifically for multi-day trips, but it comes along with us on shorter adventures too.

 Shop power banks: MEC | Amazon